-- C10 If an entity applies this Standard before applying AASB 16, for leases that (1) at inception had significantly below-market terms and conditions principally to enable the entity to further its objectives and (2) were classified as finance leases in accordance with AASB 117, and if an entity elects to apply this Standard in accordance with: - (a) paragraph C3(a) the entity shall: - (i) measure the leased asset at fair value at the beginning of the earliest period presented; - (ii) measure the lease liability in accordance with AASB 117; - (iii) recognise any related items in accordance with paragraph 9; and - (iv) recognise any income arising as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the earliest period presented; or - (b) paragraph C3(b) the entity shall: - (i) measure the leased asset at fair value at the date of initial application of this Standard; - (ii) measure the lease liability in accordance with AASB 117; - (iii) recognise any related items in accordance with paragraph 9; and - (iv) recognise any income arising as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the date of initial application of this Standard. - C11 An entity may, as a practical expedient, apply paragraph C10 to a portfolio of leases with similar characteristics if the entity reasonably expects that the effects on the financial statements of this approach would not differ materially from applying paragraph C10 to the individual leases within that portfolio.
+- C10 If an entity elects to measure a class of right-of-use assets at initial recognition at fair value and applies this Standard before applying AASB 16, for leases that (1) at inception had significantly below-market terms and conditions principally to enable the entity to further its objectives and (2) were classified as finance leases in accordance with AASB 117, and if an entity elects to apply this Standard in accordance with: - (a) paragraph C3(a) the entity shall: - measure each leased asset in the class at fair value at the beginning of the earliest period presented; - (ii) measure the lease liability in accordance with AASB 117; - (iii) recognise any related items in accordance with paragraph 9; and - (iv) recognise any income arising as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the earliest period presented; or - (b) paragraph C3(b) the entity shall: - (i) measure each leased asset in the class at fair value at the date of initial application of this Standard: - (ii) measure the lease liability in accordance with AASB 117; - (iii) recognise any related items in accordance with paragraph 9; and - (iv) recognise any income arising as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the date of initial application of this Standard - C10A If an entity elects not to measure a class of right-of-use assets at initial recognition at fair value and applies this Standard before applying AASB 16, for leases that (1) at inception had significantly below-market terms and conditions principally to enable the entity to further its objectives and (2) were classified as finance leases in accordance with AASB 117, the entity shall continue to apply its accounting policy under AASB 117 to those finance leases.
+On transition to AASB 16, the entity shall apply the transition requirements of that Standard to leases classified as finance leases in accordance with AASB 117. - An entity applying paragraph C10 may, as a practical expedient, apply the paragraph to a portfolio of leases with similar characteristics if the entity reasonably expects that the effects on the financial statements of this approach would not differ materially from applying paragraph C10 to the individual leases within that portfolio.
 If accounting for a portfolio, an entity shall use estimates and assumptions that reflect the size and composition of the portfolio.